 Autoimmune conditions like alopecia

-An experienced and skilled weight loss surgeon can refer you to a dermatologist or nutritionist for further assessment and targeted support.
+An experienced gastric sleeve specialist can refer you to a dermatologist or nutritionist for further assessment and targeted support.

 For patients preparing for gastric sleeve surgery, proper planning can also help minimise post-surgery complications, including hair loss.
 Learn more in our Complete Guide to Preparing for Gastric Sleeve Surgery: Mental, Physical, and Dietary Steps.